Back to Goa – A personal story of discovery, growth, and spirituality

 Then there’s the stark contrasts between the rich tourists and the beach gypsies surviving on less than 5 USD a day, the constant nagging feeling that while you want to restore Goa to its pre-tourism glory, you being here is part of the problem, and the truth that there are many problems on this planet that need to be looked into, but it has to take a whole planet of human beings to be simultaneously awakened and enlightened to actually make a permanent change.
 People getting too fucked on everything being all rude and irresponsible and shit, and others who explore psychedelics for the first time and suddenly awaken to a kinder, gentler, more compassionate self.

 Goa taught me that some things can’t be changed overnight, and many things just are what they are, and sometimes, we just need to learn how to flow with it.
 Goa taught me that we need a lot less to be happy, and life is not that complicated, as I watch the young girl that sold me some cheap jewellery 8 years ago now becoming a young mother with 2 kids.
 Goa taught me that being honest and nice was more important than what you worked as, or how much money you earned.
 Goa taught me that humanity has hope, and one day, I would love for you to join me here to experience that.

 It’s only my 4th day here on Arambol beach, and who knows what might happen next?
 Fuck knows, but right now, it’s time for my next Kingfisher lager.

-I will be working on my new book “The Universe and I Walked into a Bar – And the truths we shared” here in Arambol, Goa.
-If you would like to support my little love revolution, please give me your love and pre-order a copy here for only 13 Euros.
+I’ve been working on my new book “The Universe and I Walked into a Bar ” here in Arambol, Goa.
+If you would like to support my little love revolution, please give me your love and order a copy here for only 15 Euros.
 Love!